MicrosoftDocs/azure-devops-docs/docs/pipelines/test/test-analytics.md

 The report view can be organized in several different ways using the **group by** option.
 Grouping test results can provide deep insights into various aspects of the top failing tests.
-In the example below, the test results are grouped based on the [test files](test-glossary.md) they belong to.
+In the following example, the test results are grouped based on the [test files](test-glossary.md) they belong to.
 It shows the test files and their respective contribution towards the total of test failures, during the specified period to help you easily identify and prioritize your next steps.
 Additionally, for each test file, it shows the tests that contribute to these failures.